 The Knox Centre has written a Handbook for Elders for use in parishes, presbyteries and UDCs.
 It covers both session and parish council contexts.
 Download it here.

-The Synod of Otago and Southland has produced a training resource for elders, By Word and By Spirit featuring a DVD presented by Mission Advisor , Bruce Fraser, and a CD of written chapters that can be used as a one-day seminar, and can also be used alongside the KCML Handbook for Elders.
-If you would like a free copy email Bruce Fraser email@example.com or phone (03) 477 7362.
+The Synod of Otago and Southland has produced a training resource for elders, By Word and By Spirit featuring a DVD presented by former Mission Advisor, Bruce Fraser, and a CD of written chapters that can be used as a one-day seminar, and can also be used alongside the KCML Handbook for Elders.
+If you would like to access a copy of the resource, please contact Synod executive officer, Fergus Sime by email firstname.lastname@example.org or phone (03) 477 7365.

 Login here to access PIF Internet banking